IBM-Blockchain-Archive/marbles/docs/env_setup.md

 ## 3. Node.js

-Download and install Node.js v6.2.0 - v6.11.1.
+Download and install Node.js v6, or v8
-As of 1/4/2018 **Marbles has dependencies that will not work with node.js v7 or v8**.
+As of 1/4/2018 **Marbles has dependencies that will not work with node.js v9 or v10**.

 - [Node.js Download Page](https://nodejs.org/en/download/)